If you just want to explore the Segment destinations, check out the Destinations catalog.

 Here’s an example destination that was only successfully accepting 93.36% of all API requests but was achieving a 99.28% final deliverability rate due to Segment’s retry functionality.

 You can see the current destination endpoint API success rates and final delivery rates for Segment’s server-side destinations on our status page.

-Replays allow customers to load historical data from our S3 logs into downstream destinations which accept cloud-mode data.
-So, for example, if you wanted to try out a new email or analytics tool, we can replay your historical data into that tool.
+Replays allow customers to load historical data from Segment’s S3 logs into downstream destinations which accept cloud-mode data.
+So, for example, if you wanted to try out a new email or analytics tool, Segment can replay your historical data into that tool.
 This gives you a great testing environment and prevents data lock-in when vendors try to hold data hostage.
-Replay is available to our Business customers, and you can learn more by contacting us.

 Questions?
 Problems?
 Need more info?
 Contact us, and we can help!